An Overview of ASC 840: What Every Accountant Needs to Know

 ASC 840 is the former lease accounting standard for public and private companies that follow US GAAP.
 Leases were classified as either capital or operating, differing in how they were recorded on the company's financial statements.

-What classifies as a lease under ASC 840?
+What qualifies as a lease under ASC 840?

-A lease is a contract that outlines the right to use an underlying asset for a period of time in exchange for payment.
+Under ASC 840, a lease is a contract that conveys the right to use an identified asset for a period of time in exchange for payment, covering land and depreciable assets but excluding inventory, intangible assets, natural resources, and biological assets.
 To determine whether an agreement contains a lease, it is important to assess both:

 It's also important to note that ASC 840 applied to contracts for the right to use land and/or depreciable assets.
 Therefore, specific arrangements were outside the scope of the ASC 840, including: